sassoftware/viya4-iac-gcp/README.md

 Create a file named `terraform.tfvars` to customize any input variable value.
 For starters, you can copy one of the provided example variable definition files in `./examples` folder.
 For more details on the variables declared in [variables.tf](variables.tf) refer to [CONFIG-VARS.md](docs/CONFIG-VARS.md).

 **NOTE:** You will need to update the `cidr_blocks` in the [variables.tf](variables.tf) file to allow traffic from your current network.
-Without these rules, access to the cluster will only be allowed via the AWS Console.
+Without these rules, access to the cluster will only be allowed via the GCP Console.

 When using a variable definition file other than `terraform.tfvars`, see [Advanced Terraform Usage](docs/user/AdvancedTerraformUsage.md) for additional command options.